 However, the most disruptive companies will be higher in a decade.
 Patience pays.

-Where can I find the Boom Supersonic IPO S-1 Filing?
+Where is the Boom Supersonic IPO S-1 Filing?

 Boom Supersonic has not yet submitted an S-1 filing to the SEC.
 When the company does, we’ll share it here.